PEP research support program

-PEP "Grant Plus" mechanism: A unique "learning by doing" approach
+The PEP Research "Grant Plus" mechanism: A unique learning-by-doing approach

 Implemented with the continued support of renowned international experts in development policy and economics, the program is designed to strengthen capacities for scientific research and policy outreach/communication simultaneously.